curtisseizert/CUDASieve/README.md

 # CUDASieve
 A GPU accelerated C++/CUDA C implementation of the segmented sieve of Eratosthenes

+Update April 2021:
+The code compiles again with the latest version of CUDA on my computer.
+This required getting rid of some legacy GPU capability.
+If you have a compute capability 3.2 to 5.0 gpu, you can make the required changes in the makefile, but I have removed those architectures from the main branch.
+It is about six years of backwards compatibility.
+If this means your hardware won't work, your beef is with tech companies' embrace of planned obsolescence, friend.

 CUDASieve is a high performance segmented sieve of Eratosthenes for counting and generating prime numbers on Nvidia GPUs.
 This work contains some optimizations found in Ben Buhrow's <a href="https://sites.google.com/site/bbuhrow/home/cuda-sieve-of-eratosthenes">CUDA Sieve of Eratosthenes</a> as well as an attempt at implementing Tomás Oliveira e Silva's <a href="http://sweet.ua.pt/tos/software/prime_sieve.html">Bucket algorithm</a> on the GPU.